molML/BME_data_analysis/doc_OOP.md

 ## Live tutorial

 On May 15th 2023, we had a great hands-on example taught by [Rıza Özçelik](https://github.com/rizaozcelik).
+In the example, he implemented a card game about Lord of the Rings.

 You can watch the tutorial by following [this link](https://drive.google.com/drive/folders/1R3XXT55e0fd_Yj-uARiWz0E3TkbL2RdW?usp=sharing).
 You can also download the code and play around with it [here](materials/OOP_code.zip)!